Javokhir-tech/springCourse/README.md

 Spring mvcHibernateAop - simple spring mvc project for making crud operations over entity employee, with aop for logging

-spring security - simple project with security authentication and authorization to secure rest endpoints, which can make change to db
+springSecurity - simple project with security authentication and authorization to secure rest endpoints, which can make change to db

-spring rest - rest controller for making crud operations (server side)
+springRest - rest controller for making crud operations (server side)

 spring restClient - to communicate with server (client side, 1st server side should be deployed!)